 Personal data is any data that identifies a living person.
 We process personal data for a number of reasons and the way we collect data and the lawful basis for processing the data will differ.
 The information provided below explains how we process and manage data.

-Our clients are trading companies.
-We do have a small number of clients who are senior managers of trading companies.
+Our clients are trading companies represented by their managers.
+We do have a small number of private clients who are senior managers but who come to us as individuals.
 We do not trade otherwise with consumers.

 Data protection registration